trooperandz/Portfolio-II/assignment1/README.md

 # Portfolio - Assignment 1

-> This assignment is designed to familiarize students with responsive web design, using a custom layout without Bootstrap's framework.
+> This assignment is designed to familiarize students with responsive web design, using a custom layout without the Bootstrap framework.
+Students are to take their portfolio files from the Basic-Portfolio repository, and redesign them with a responsive layout.

 # This repository contains the following files: